How to Cash a Paycheck Without a Bank Account

 You may be able to cash the check through the bank which your employer utilized to issue the check.
 If there's a local branch, stop in and ask if they will provide that service.
 Also, check with your employer to see if they have made arrangements with the bank issuing its checks to provide this service or a low-cost option.

 According to a survey by My BankTracker, Citibank doesn’t impose a fee to cash a check under $5,000 that's drawn on their bank, and Capital One will also cash a check drawn on its bank for free.
-Many banks charge a fee, generally ranging from $6 - $10, though some banks will charge a higher fee based on a percentage of the check amount.
+Many banks charge a fee, generally ranging from $6 to $10, though some banks will charge a higher fee based on a percentage of the check amount.

 A few banks will cash checks from non-customers which are not generated by their bank.
 Fees will generally be higher for this service.
 KeyBank, for example, charges 1% of the check, up to a maximum fee of $22.50.